McoyJiang/Android-WebP/README.md

 }
 ```

-## for more details, please take references from `FrameSequenceTest.java` in sample
+## for more details, please take references from `MainActivity.java` in sample